 These riddles are a form of informational text, featuring autumn social studies and science topics, including apples, Johnny Appleseed, Columbus, fire safety, pumpkins, leaves, autumn months, bats, Halloween, and Thanksgiving.

 Use the cards for whole class or small group lessons on key details and inference.
 They'll also make a good matching or pocket chart activity for a literacy center.
-There's even a game board for more practice with the same vocabulary, and even a riddle-writing activity included in this set!
+There's a four-in-a-row game board for more practice with the same vocabulary, and even a riddle-writing activity included in this set!

-Do you have any special hints for teaching key details?
+Do you have any special hints for teaching key details and inference?
 Please leave a comment below!